nzalev/pycube/README.md

 # PyCube #

 Provides for a simple importable 3x3 Rubik's cube.
+This can be used for cube solvers.

 ```python
 from Cube import Cube